-We do not agree that landscape presents a constraint to development as the landscape character assessment is broad in nature and a more site-specific assessment may come to a different view given the context here.
-In any case, the Council have identified a number of larger allocations with similar landscape character assessments and as such consistency in the approach to assessments is required.
+We do not agree that landscape presents a constraint to development as the character assessment is broad in nature and a more site-specific assessment would arrive at a different conclusion having regard to the context of this site.
+The Council have identified a number of larger allocations with similar landscape character assessments and as such consistency in the approach to assessments is required.